d3x0r/STFRPhysics/AI/Revised/weak_field_observational_tests.md

 \frac{\Delta f}{f}=\frac{GM_\oplus}{C^2}\left(\frac{1}{r_1}-\frac{1}{r_2}\right)\approx\frac{g\,h}{C^2},
 \]

 where \(g=GM_\oplus/r^2\) is the local gravitational acceleration and \(h=r_2-r_1\) is the height difference.
 No metric or curved-spacetime construction is required — the shift is entirely a consequence of the displacement-gradient difference in realized clock rates between emitter and receiver.
+This is already the full first-order prediction for two stationary endpoints at different heights.

 In this framework, the photon does not lose energy as it climbs out of the displacement field, nor does it gain energy as it falls in.
 The photon propagates at \(C\) through the transport structure and arrives unchanged.
 What differs between emitter and receiver is the rate at which local physical processes unfold — the realized clock rate.
 A photon emitted by a slower clock and received by a faster clock is measured as redshifted, not because anything happened to the photon in transit, but because the receiver's clock ticks faster than the emitter's.
 The observed frequency shift is a comparison of endpoint clock rates, not a property acquired by the photon along the way.
+Once the endpoint clock-rate structure is admitted, no additional in-transit frequency-evolution term is needed to reproduce the experiment.

 ### 3.2 Comparison with measurement